redakez/ettt-scheduling/README.md

 ## Instances used in benchmarks

-Folder *instances* also contains used two compressed files.
+Folder *instances* also contains used three compressed files.
 These contain instances used in benchmarking the application's algorithms.